-- Environment.
+- Healthy Environment.
 From the moment of conception, physical, social, cultural, and economic environments affect health and wellbeing.

 - Parenting that is responsive to the developmental needs of children.
 This helps children develop a positive self-concept, language and social skills, self-regulation and management skills, independence, problem-solving and help-seeking skills.

 - Belonging.
 The skills learnt through responsive parenting enable the development and maintenance of healthy relationships with others that provides a sense of belonging and support.

 - Healthy Behaviours.
 Sleep, nutrition, physical activity, mastery activities, and pleasurable activities are essential for health, wellbeing and learning.

 - Coping.
 Life is bumpy.
 Having healthy coping strategies to use when stressed or distressed is essential for health and wellbeing.
 These can include self-soothing, distraction and relaxing activities, social support and professional support.

 - Resilience is the process of bouncing back after we coped with a challenging situation.

 - Treatment of illnesses.
 Timely access to evidence-based treatments for physical and psychological illnesses helps minimise the impact of illness.